 Facebook tracking pixel

-Introduction: The Death of the “Clean Eating” Template
+Why the “Clean Eating” Template Is Dead

 For decades, nutrition coaches have relied on macro splits, elimination diets, and cookie-cutter templates to help clients get lean, feel better, or fix their gut.
 But the modern health consumer especially women in their 30s, 40s, and 50s is more informed than ever.
 And frustrated.